punktDe/ansible-proserver-mariadb/README.md

 See [GALERA.md](GALERA.md).
 You can use this role to cluster multiple MariaDB servers using [Galera](https://galeracluster.com).
-Please consider reading [galera's documentation](https://galeracluster.com/library/training/tutorials/getting-started.html) first, to get a basic understanding of  how galera works.
+Please consider reading [galera's documentation](https://galeracluster.com/library/training/tutorials/getting-started.html) first, to get a basic understanding of how Galera works.

 ### Three-node cluster example
 This is the simplest version of a cluster.
 It has to have at least three nodes for quorum reasons.